zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Wave Equations

 Consider a region of space without any free currents or charges.
 Physically, this means that there are no sources of fields.
-This may seem strange at first; the idea is to see what kind of fields could *exist* (if we add them to the system) and how they would *evolve* over time.
+This may seem strange at first; the idea is explore all solutions (we will pick a specific solution once we add a source) and determine how they evolve over time.

 Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equation 1, we obtain a coupled system of homogeneous linear differential equations: